 The Bufferblock system is modular and flexible in possibilties to connect to other sewer systems.
 As a result, the system can be used in various situations.
 Below is an overview of the possible applications of the Bufferblock system.

-As an infiltration system, rainwater is absorbed through a water-permeable top layer in the hollow spaces of the blocks, after which the water infiltrates into the soil.
+As an infiltration system, rainwater is absorbed through a street gully with sand trap connected to the hollow spaces of the blocks, after which the water infiltrates into the soil.
 Due to the high strength of the blocks, the required ground cover is minimal.
 For an average traffic load a total ground coverage of only 23 cm is required.

 As a result, a lot of water can be stored in the first 68 cm below the street level.
 The Bufferblocks have a capacity of 266L/m².
 Including the waterstorage capacity of the top layer, it is therefore possible to store approx. 350L/m² in just 68 cm depth.